-You can learn more about the pros and cons of arguments about SEO and keyword rich domains by searching online, e.g:
+You can learn more about the pros and cons of arguments about SEO and keyword rich domains by typing online search queries like the ones below:

 - Are keyword rich domains good for SEO?

-- Can keyword rich domain names improve search rankings?
+- Do keyword rich domain names improve search rankings?

 Owning a portfolio of domain names that contain keywords specifically relevant to your niche or business is still in many respects, a great investment.
 Here are some of the reasons why:

-Domain names that contain keywords related to your industry, products, or services can help improve your branding, as this allows online users to associate the domain with what your business does or sells.
+Domain names that contain keywords related to your business, products, or services can help improve your branding, as this allows online users to associate the domain with what your business does or sells.

-Owning domains that contain keywords relevant to your industry, products, or services also prevents competitors from building their brands in your market using those same keywords in their domains.
+Owning domains that contain keywords relevant to your niche, products, or services also prevents competitors from building their brands in your market using those same keywords in their domains.

 Since owning a portfolio of domain names is not expensive (for about $1,000 a year you can register and control around 80-100 domain names), many companies employ this strategy to “monopolize” keyword rich domains.
 Depending on your business strategy, therefore, you may also want to consider building a portfolio of keyword relevant domains.

-As we explain in this tutorial, you can register multiple domain names without having to build multiple websites and simply “park” your unused domain names on top of your active domain.
+As we explain in this tutorial, you can register multiple domain names without building multiple websites and simply “park” your unused domain names on top of your active domain.
 This redirects all traffic from your unused domain names to your main website.

-How To Find Keyword Rich Domain Names That Are Still Available – Step 1
+How To Find Domains With Relevant Keywords That Are Still Available – Step 1

 The first step in this process is to build yourself a large list of keywords and keyword phrases that you would like included in your domain name.

 You can use any keyword tool or method you like for this step.
-There are many good paid and free keyword research tools available, such as:
+There are a number of great paid and free keyword research tools available, such as:

-In addition to our detailed step-by-step tutorials, we also suggest watching the video tutorials listed in the WordPress Installation Video Tutorials section.
+In addition to the written step-by-step tutorials in the WordPress installation module, we also suggest watching the videos listed in the WordPress Installation Video Tutorials section.

 Build A Large Keyword List